 Owl tattoos come in a variety of styles, based on one’s personal preferences.

-The most common symbol associated with an owl tattoo is wisdom and intelligence.
+The most common meanings associated with an owl tattoo are wisdom and intelligence.

 Portraying your unending pursuit of knowledge, this tattoo is a powerful and symbolic way to show off your passion for learning.